If you were hurt in a motorcycle accident in Dayton, Ohio, you could pursue financial compensation from the at-fault party that caused your collision.

 - The employer of the driver who hit you if the person was working at the time of the crash

-- A defective motorcycle or a defective part in a motorcycle
+- A defective motorcycle or a faulty part in a motorcycle

 - A mechanic at a repair shop that did not fix a vehicle properly